 I took the kids on the skids with a Hopi

 - And then he just drives on to the conveyor belt, which shocks even the magnet!

 - Karen Lee Schmidt's illustration of the appliances lying in a pile of scrap metal◊ is almost as powerful as the song itself.

 - Before the above musical number, the appliances lament in the junkyard on how "wonderful" Rob's new appliances are.
 Even RADIO sounds despondent for the first time here, compared to his usual dramatic (and somewhat comedic) demeanor.Blanky: I'm glad the Master has such good appliances.Radio: (near tears) Yeah, couldn't get any more modern.Lampy: (crying) They're—they're wonderful!

-- The air conditioner resents the Master for abandoning him and the rest of the objects, but the last straw is Toaster's remark that "the Master never played with [him]," which result in him literally raging himself to death.
+- The air conditioner resents the Master for abandoning him and the rest of the objects, but the last straw is Toaster and Kirby's remark that "the Master never played with [him] 'cause [he's] stuck in a wall," which result in him literally raging himself to death.
 One of his last lines before self-destructing is even "I can't help it if the kid was too short to reach my dials!"
 Thankfully, the now-adult Master repairs him, then takes a minute to switch him on to bask in his cooling, when he comes to the cabin for the last time.
-The Air Conditioner even cries Tears of Joy as he watches him leave.
+The Air Conditioner even sheds Tears of Joy as he watches him leave.

 - Toaster's desperate calls for Blanky when Blanky is blown away in the thunderstorm.

 - While not as heart-wrenching, Rob is clearly sad that his family is giving up their beloved cottage.
 He's looking forward to having a nice romantic afternoon as he shares this personal nostalgia with his girlfriend, so one can imagine his heartbreak when his last memory of this place is seeing it a mess, thinking that someone broke in and stole his favorite appliances.
-And while Chris doesn't exactly give him much empathy at first, she still puts her arm around him to comfort him when the leave.
+And while Chris doesn't exactly give him much empathy at first, she still puts her arm around him to comfort him when they leave.